 Whether you're looking for a fresh change or simply need a quick fix to cover up your roots or gray hairs, we've got you covered.
-Here are the top 22 at-home hair dyes and top hair-dying tips from our experts.
+Here are the best hair dyes and top hair-dying tips from our experts.

 How can you make at-home hair color last?

 One of the best ways to maintain the color of your hair is by using a color-depositing shampoo and conditioner.
 According to Jamie Mazzei, hairstylist and creative director of nuBest Salon, these products slow down the fading process of the hair dye rather than prevent it.

 "By using a color-depositing shampoo and color-depositing conditioner containing a semi-permanent direct dye, you can maintain your hair color and keep it free of fade until you need to color your roots again.
 Many customers even feel they can go longer between color applications by using a color-depositing shampoo and conditioner regularly," Mazzei says.

 What to look for when shopping for the best at-home hair color